-- In 2015, the St. Louis MSA had an RPP-adjusted real personal income that was more than 12 percent higher than the national average. - Among the 53 largest MSAs, St. Louis ranks No. 7. - Among the complete set of 381 MSAs, St. Louis ranks No. 20, which is within the top 6 percent. - Said differently, 94 percent of all MSAs have a lower standard of living than St. Louis.
+- In 2015, the St. Louis MSA had an RPP-adjusted real personal income that was more than 12 percent higher than the national average. - Among the 53 largest MSAs, St. Louis ranks 7th. - Among the complete set of 381 MSAs, St. Louis ranks 20th, which is within the top 6 percent. - o Said differently, 94 percent of all MSAs across the nation have a lower standard of living than St. Louis. - Among the complete set of MSAs, the larger MSAs tend to rank higher overall.